mrockwood/mikerockwood.com/content/docs/toggle.md

 description: Hide, switch or change the appearance of different contents through a toggle.
 ---

-# Toggle

-<p class="uk-text-lead">Hide, switch or change the appearance of different contents through a toggle.</p>

 ## Usage

 To apply this component, just add the `uk-toggle="target: #ID"` attribute to a `<button>` or `<a>` element.
 You can use any selector with the toggle attribute.